vladislavkalina/purple-currency-convertor/README.md

 You will also need to register at https://openexchangerates.org and get your own API key.
 Once you have it, please put it to `backend/config.json`.

-Alternatively you can start backend and React frontend separately with commands
+Alternatively you can start backend and frontend separately with commands

 `cd backend; npm start`
 and
-`cd client-React; npm start`
+`cd frontend; npm start`

 ## Backend API for creating your own frontend